jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Breaking News

 I'm not perfect.
 Far from it.
 Johnny Majic is just a regular guy.
 For whatever reason I've always been pretty good at retaining knowledge and analyzing history and politics.
-But other than working to hone that skill, I'm just a regular guy who likes to see the world getting better.
+But I can't do math in my head, nor a million other things.

 What I'm basically saying in this book is many people in positions of "power" are like Blockbuster in 2009, living on borrowed time.
 They don't know it because, like characters in an art film, they are stuck in a role of self-importance, which is like what happened to the late kings of Europe.
 Art at the top comes with spectacle to distract the bottom; whether fancy cathedrals or car shows.

-Art film culture insulate themselves from pleas for a classic stories with a culture.
+Art protagonists culture insulate themselves from pleas for a classic stories with a culture.
 This culture gets weirder and weirder to non-fans, but make more and more sense to people inside.
 After all, it's all singing to the choir.
-But recycling old ideas dengenerates each successive photocopies.
+But recycling old ideas dengenerates each successive photocopy.

 This is where red/blue philosophies are today.
 Their partnership with industrialization and economic growth go them this far.
 But with digital tools transforming both those eras into an obesession with individual empowerment and a thirst for economic efficiency, red/blue are trying to mantain their status as a ruling philosophy with spectacle.

 That's why they're so dramatic with the name calling and yelling.
 That's why "Breaking News" is always on the cable news shows.
 They are finding new examples for the choir to keep singing.
-It's pretty telling that the two impeacements since living memory are over a sex life and phone call, meanwhile American industry has been gutted, wars have been fought for dubious reasons, stock market manipulation is accepts.
+It's pretty telling that the two impeacements in living memory are over a sex life and phone call, meanwhile American industry has been gutted, wars have been fought for dubious reasons, stock market manipulation is accepted, so many other problems that directly affect the middle-class is accepted.

 Digital tools should be empowering extras to be their own heroes.
 Open-source and others are fighting to distribute digital tools to the people.
 To keep the extras hooked on the Woodstock era lifestyle red/blue know and understand they're served spectacular politics 24/7 on cable news, talk radio, and other choir benches.